+IMPORTANT: Observe the following:
-IMPORTANT: Never shift outboard into gear unless engine speed is at idle.
-Do not shift outboard into reverse when the engine is not running.

-The outboard has three gear shift positions to provide operation: Forward (F), Neutral (N), and Reverse (R).

-• Remote Control Models - When shifting, always stop at neutral position and allow the engine speed to return to idle.
+- Never shift the outboard into gear unless the engine speed is at idle. - Do not shift the outboard into reverse when the engine is not running. - Your outboard has three gear shift positions to provide operation: forward (F), neutral (N), and reverse (R). - When shifting, always stop at neutral position and allow the engine speed to return to idle. - Always shift the outboard into gear with a quick motion.

-Tiller Handle Models - Reduce engine speed to idle before shifting.

-- Always shift outboard into gear with a quick motion. - After shifting outboard into gear, advance the remote control lever or rotate the throttle grip (tiller handle) to increase speed.
+After shifting the outboard into gear, advance the lever further to increase speed.